Importing XML as text

 Recently, I wanted to have a way to import XML files as a string in my project.

-So, for example, if I had a file rss.xml
+So, for example, if I had a file rss.xml:

-<rss version="2.0"> <channel> <title>Hacker News</title> <link>https://news.ycombinator.com/</link> <description>Links for the intellectually curious, ranked by readers.</description> <item> <title>Extreme Pi Boot Optimization</title> <link>https://kittenlabs.de/blog/2024/09/01/extreme-pi-boot-optimization/</link> <pubDate>Sun, 1 Sep 2024 21:36:55 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41420597</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41420597">Comments</a>]]> </description> </item> <item> <title>Programming Zero Knowledge Proofs: From Zero to Hero</title> <link>https://zkintro.com/articles/programming-zkps-from-zero-to-hero</link> <pubDate>Fri, 30 Aug 2024 06:08:41 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41398092</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41398092">Comments</a>]]> </description> </item> </channel></rss>
+<rss version="2.0"> <channel> <title>Hacker News</title> <link>https://news.ycombinator.com/</link> <description>Links for the intellectually curious, ranked by readers.</description> <item> <title>Extreme Pi Boot Optimization</title> <link>https://kittenlabs.de/blog/2024/09/01/extreme-pi-boot-optimization/</link> <pubDate>Sun, 1 Sep 2024 21:36:55 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41420597</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41420597">Comments</a>]]> </description> </item> <item> <title>Programming Zero Knowledge Proofs: From Zero to Hero</title> <link>https://zkintro.com/articles/programming-zkps-from-zero-to-hero</link> <pubDate>Fri, 30 Aug 2024 06:08:41 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41398092</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41398092">Comments</a>]]> </description> </item> </channel></rss>I want to be able to import the full content of the document as a string in my project:

 import rss from './rss.xml';

-<rss version="2.0"> <channel> <title>Hacker News</title> <link>https://news.ycombinator.com/</link> <description>Links for the intellectually curious, ranked by readers.</description> <item> <title>Extreme Pi Boot Optimization</title> <link>https://kittenlabs.de/blog/2024/09/01/extreme-pi-boot-optimization/</link> <pubDate>Sun, 1 Sep 2024 21:36:55 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41420597</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41420597">Comments</a>]]> </description> </item> <item> <title>Programming Zero Knowledge Proofs: From Zero to Hero</title> <link>https://zkintro.com/articles/programming-zkps-from-zero-to-hero</link> <pubDate>Fri, 30 Aug 2024 06:08:41 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41398092</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41398092">Comments</a>]]> </description> </item> </channel></rss>
+console.log(rss);<rss version="2.0"> <channel> <title>Hacker News</title> <link>https://news.ycombinator.com/</link> <description>Links for the intellectually curious, ranked by readers.</description> <item> <title>Extreme Pi Boot Optimization</title> <link>https://kittenlabs.de/blog/2024/09/01/extreme-pi-boot-optimization/</link> <pubDate>Sun, 1 Sep 2024 21:36:55 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41420597</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41420597">Comments</a>]]> </description> </item> <item> <title>Programming Zero Knowledge Proofs: From Zero to Hero</title> <link>https://zkintro.com/articles/programming-zkps-from-zero-to-hero</link> <pubDate>Fri, 30 Aug 2024 06:08:41 +0000</pubDate> <comments>https://news.ycombinator.com/item?id=41398092</comments> <description> <![CDATA[<a href="https://news.ycombinator.com/item?id=41398092">Comments</a>]]> </description> </item> </channel></rss>TypeScript

-We need to let TypeScript know how to handle XML files to resolve the following error:
+Section titled “TypeScript”We need to let TypeScript know how to handle XML files to resolve the following error:

-Cannot find module './resources/rss.xml' or its corresponding type declarations.ts(2307)
+Cannot find module './resources/rss.xml' or its corresponding type declarations.ts(2307)We can do this by adding a declaration file xml.d.ts:

-declare module '*.xml' { const text: string; export default text;}
+declare module '*.xml' { const text: string; export default text;}Directorysrc

 Directoryresources